Risk and prevention of bowel cancer

 Risk factors increase your chance of getting bowel cancer.
 Having a risk factor doesn’t mean you will get bowel cancer.
 Sometimes people with no risk factors may get the disease.

-If there is a history of bowel cancer in your family, your family may be offered genetic testing.
-This can check for inherited gene changes that may increase the risk of cancer or other conditions.
-Discuss this with your doctor.
+family, your family may be referred to a genetics service.
+Here their risk can be assessed and, if necessary, they can be checked for inherited gene changes that may increase the risk of cancer or other conditions.

 Reducing your risk of bowel cancer